Baytek Agile Analytics

 Agile Report

-AI-style coaching signals that surface health flags, WIP issues, stalled work, and velocity trends.
+Rule-based coaching signals that surface health flags, WIP issues, stalled work, and velocity trends.
 Produces a readable narrative suitable for coaching conversations.

 User Metrics